 MMOG/LE Requirement 4.3.1

-MMOG/LE Requirement 4.3.1 indicates your organization has a shipping process that ensures dock operations are optimized and the quantity shipped reconciles with the customer’s requirements.
+MMOG/LE Requirement 4.3.1 version 6.0 indicates your organization has a shipping process that ensures dock operations are optimized and the quantity shipped reconciles with the customer’s requirements.

 Why is this important?